 In essence, through boarding procedure, the applicant gets connected to the electronic payment processing system.
 In order to accomplish this task, it has to go through several conceptual steps.

-First, the ISO or PayFac gets connected to the boarding interface of the respective acquirer or processor.
+First, the ISO or PayFac has to connect to the boarding interface of the respective acquirer or processor.
 Connection is organized through a special web-portal login or through an API-based integration.
 After this connection is in place, prospective merchants can submit their applications through this ISO or PayFac.
 Applications should include all the necessary information for background verification.
 The most important fields include type of business, account documentation, tax ID, potentially, credit/processing history.
-Based on application data, the acquirer/processor makes a decision whether the business can be granted a merchant account or not.
+Based on application data, the acquirer/processor makes a decision whether it can grant the business a merchant account or not.
 That is, whether it is reliable, whether expected residual revenue amount is “worth the trouble and responsibility”, and whether the risks are acceptable.

 Improvement of Merchant Boarding Process

-Initially, the process of merchant onboarding was, to a large extent, performed manually.
+Initially, the process of merchant onboarding was, to a large extent, manual.
 It required lots of time and effort from actual operators.
-Moreover, applications were submitted in paper format and had to be reviewed by underwriter’s representatives, one by one.
+Moreover, prospective merchants submitted applications in paper format, while underwriter’s representatives had to review them, one by one.

 Presently, streamlining of merchant onboarding process is a part of indirect cost reduction strategies of many companies.
-Several merchant onboarding automation techniques are implemented by aggregators in order to simplify the process and make it more efficient.
+Aggregators implement several merchant onboarding automation techniques in order to simplify the process and make it more efficient.
 The opportunity to submit application data online is the key to substantial improvement of onboarding process.
 Two of the most commonly applied conceptual solutions in this area are API-based or file-based data submission and issuing of pre-allocated MID blocks.

 Merchant onboarding data submission modes